-Like Wicker Park and Bucktown, this area’s gone through an image overhaul to become one of the best places to drink, but more importantly, to eat.
+Like Wicker Park and Bucktown, this area’s gone through an image overhaul in recent years.
+For locals, Randolph Street and Fulton Market have become one of the best places to meet, eat and drink.

-As well the seemingly endless restaurants, cafes and eateries in the area, West Randolph Street’s also home to the annual Taste of Chicago food festival.
+To understand the area’s association to food, West Randolph Street’s also home to the annual Taste of Chicago food festival.

 800 W Randolph St, Chicago, IL 60607

-Bad Hunter is a restaurant and bar serving up lots of healthy tasty options like aubergine salads and cauliflower tartine.
+Bad Hunter is a restaurant near Randolph Street and is one of the healthiest restaurants in the Fulton Market district.
+Here, you can find plenty of healthy, and tasty, options like aubergine salads and cauliflower tartine.

-This is also a good choice for veggies, as the menu offers many wholesome vegetarian options.
+Bad Hunter’s also a good choice for veggies, as the menu has many wholesome vegetarian options on the menu.

 802 W Randolph St, Chicago, IL 60607

-If you like your Chinese food with a modern twist, you’ve come to the right place at Duck Duck Goat.
-There’s all the dishes you enjoy in a Chinese restaurant, just with an edge.
+If you like your Chinese food with a modern twist, you’ll love Duck Duck Goat.
+This Fulton Market restaurant serves up all the dishes you’d enjoy in a Chinese restaurant, but with a slight edge.

 857 W Fulton Market, Chicago, IL 60607